rabbitmq/rabbitmq-website/site/tutorial-five-python.md

   * `*` (star) can substitute for exactly one property.
   * `#` (hash) can substitute for zero or more properties.

-It's easiest to explain that on the example:
+It's easiest to explain that in the example:

 <div class="diagram">
   <img src="/img/tutorials/python-five.png" height="170" />